Randomization and ambiguity perception

-While canonicality helps identify costs, it still does not pin down the {\dm}'s set of plausible perceptions.
-For instance, if the {\dm} chooses some ambiguity perception (say $\prob(\Omega)$) only when evaluating constant acts, then we can freely exclude it from the set of perceptions.
-To explore the smallest possible canonical cost structure, we introduce the following definitions.
-For each binary relation $\rel$ on $\lott(\cF)$, a \emph{multi-{\meu} representation of $\rel$} is a subset $\bM$ of $\bK$ such that $P \rel Q$ if and only if
+Convexity alone still does not pin down the \dm's set of feasible perceptions.
+For instance, we can freely exclude an ambiguity perception that is never strictly optimal from the feasible set.
+To explore the smallest possible convex cost structure, we introduce the following definitions.
+For each binary relation $\rel$ on $\lott(\cF)$, a \emph{multi-{\meu} representation of $\rel$} is a pair $(u, \bM)$ of a surjective vNM function and a compact convex subset of $\bK$ such that $P \rel Q$ if and only if